A topic from the subject of Physical Chemistry in Chemistry.

 • Thermal analysis: Experiments that measure the thermal properties of polymers, such as their melting and glass transition temperatures.

-• Mechanical testing: Experiments that measure the mechanical properties of polymers, such as their tensile strength and elongation at break.
+• Mechanical testing: Experiments that measure the mechanical properties of polymers, such as their tensile strength, elongation at break, and modulus.

-• Rheological testing: Experiments that measure the flow properties of polymers.
+• Rheological testing: Experiments that measure the flow properties of polymers, including viscosity and elasticity.

-• Surface analysis: Experiments that measure the surface structure of polymers.
+• Surface analysis: Experiments that measure the surface structure and properties of polymers, such as surface energy and wettability.

 Data Analysis